Schnyder woods, SLE(16), and Liouville quantum gravity: Introduction

 Furthermore, the three convergence statements in \eqref{eq:3pair} hold jointly. \end{theorem}

-This theorem is a natural extension of the idea that $M_n$ and \textit{one} of its trees converges in the peanosphere sense.
+This theorem is a natural extension of the idea that $M_n$ and \textit{one} of its trees converge in the peanosphere sense.
 The one-tree version boils down to a classical statement about random walk convergence.
-The three-tree version requires a more detailed analysis, because the triple $(\mathscr{Z}^{\mathrm{b}}, \mathscr{Z}^{\mathrm{r}}, \mathscr{Z}^{\mathrm{\g}})$ is much more intriguing than a six-dimensional Brownian motion.
+The three-tree version requires a more detailed analysis, because the triple $(\mathscr{Z}^{\mathrm{b}}, \mathscr{Z}^{\mathrm{r}}, \mathscr{Z}^{\mathrm{\g}})$ is \xin{more complicated} than a six-dimensional Brownian motion.